esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

 But when I finally stopped performing and started being real—when I prayed the ugly prayers, the doubting prayers, the angry prayers, the desperate prayers—something shifted.

-Not because the universe suddenly started listening.
-It had been listening all along.
+Not because God suddenly started listening.
+He had been listening all along.
 But because I finally started being honest.

 And honesty is the language of connection.